 ESQ competes in the entry level Swiss watch category and is defined by bold sport and fashion designs.
 In fiscal 2010, the Company began to market the brand as ESQ by Movado.
 In fiscal 2013, the Company began to market the brand as ESQ Movado.
-All ESQ watches contain Swiss movements and are made with stainless steel, gold finish or a combination of stainless steel and gold finish, with leather straps, stainless steel bracelets or gold finish bracelets.
+All ESQ watches contain Swiss movements and most are made with stainless steel, gold finish or a combination of stainless steel and gold finish, with leather straps, stainless steel bracelets or gold finish bracelets.
+The ESQ brand also includes the ESQ One Collection, introduced in fiscal 2014, manufactured from high-tech composite material and representing a colorful, fashion component to ESQ Movado.